 Read fewer books, feel better about it

-📚 New Year resolutions, Goodreads and dopamine, a French blueprint for not being a dictator over yourself
+📚 New Year resolutions.
+Goodreads and dopamine.
+A French blueprint for being kind to your reading self.

 It will be 2024 tomorrow.
 The new year resolutions season is in full swing.
 For years the top of my list has been “To read more books”.